bazel-contrib/rules_nodejs/docs/Built-ins.md

 Disabling this attribute causes every run of yarn to have a unique cache_directory.

-If True, this rule will pass `--mutex network` to yarn to ensure that the global cache can be shared by parallelized yarn_install rules.
+If True and using Yarn 1, this rule will pass `--mutex network` to yarn to ensure that the global cache can be shared by parallelized yarn_install rules.

+The True value has no effect on Yarn 2+ (Berry).

 If False, this rule will pass `--cache-folder /path/to/external/repository/__yarn_cache` to yarn so that the local cache is contained within the external repository.